WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 * For aggregations, use *aggregation* argument, the older argument named *aggregation*  supports limited functionalities.

 * Performing group by's on Global Variables and skill related fields is not recommended as the performance may be impacted based on the data.

+* It is recommended to pass `TrackingId` header with a valid UUID in the request payload, which allows support teams to debug any issues.

 ## Support